tom-tagmdl/concierge/README.md

 # Concierge

-Concierge is a Home Assistant custom integration that provides the interaction and orchestration layer for the Homes Platform.
+Concierge is a Home Assistant custom integration that is the interaction and messaging layer of the Homes That Behave Well platform.

 It is designed to follow Homes That Behave Well principles: